Separated Children Seeking International Protection

-Separated children seeking asylum are defined as “children under eighteen years of age who are outside their country of origin, who have applied for asylum and are separated from their parents or their legal/customary care giver”.
+Separated children seeking international protection are defined as “children under eighteen years of age who are outside their country of origin, who have applied for protection and are separated from their parents or their legal/customary care giver”.

 Many of these children may have high levels of vulnerability and have experienced gross trauma.
 Many face problems and challenges on issues including separation and bereavement from family and friends, social isolation, language barriers, emotional and mental health problems, discrimination and racism.
 In addition they have to live with the anxiety of possible removal from the country or uncertainty as to their future.